 This database was designed to direct users to invasive species experts.
 The public portion of the database will guide you to a state contact who acts as a filter for information and identifications.

-USDA.
-FS.
+.
 Rocky Mountain Research Station.

 Rocky Mountain Research Station personnel have scientific expertise in widely ranging disciplines and conduct multidisciplinary research on invasive species issues with emphasis in terrestrial and aquatic habitats throughout the Interior West, Great Plains, and related areas.

 Provides lists of sites for governmental members (U.S. state and territorial fish and wildlife agencies), North American members, affiliate members, and contributing members.

 NPDN is a national network of diagnostic laboratories that rapidly and accurately detect and report pathogens that cause plant diseases of national interest, particularly those that could be deemed to be a biosecurity risk.
 The specific purpose of the NPDN is to provide a cohesive, distributed system to quickly detect and identify pests and pathogens of concern.

 Local Native Plant Societies are often your best source of information about plants native to your area.

 Note: Provides information for State and Canadian Provinces.

 This searchable directory includes contact information and self-identified areas of individual expertise for NatureServe, NatureServe Canada, and our Network Programs in the United States, Canada, and Latin America.
 More than 80 NatureServe Network Programs collect and analyze data about the plants, animals, and ecological communities of the Western Hemisphere.
 They are the leading source of information on the precise locations and conditions of at-risk species and threatened ecosystems in their jurisdictions.
 NatureServe collects, curates, and distributes that information for use at regional, national, and international scales.
 Staff throughout the Network are experts in their fields, and include some of the most knowledgeable field biologists and conservation planners in their regions.